Minnie Baragwanath

-Amanda (Minnie) Jane Baragwanath MNZM is a disability advocate from New Zealand.
+Amanda Jane "Minnie" Baragwanath MNZM is a disability advocate from New Zealand.
 In 2011, she founded Be.
 Accessible, a social enterprise which aims to make New Zealand accessible and inclusive for all people with disabilities.

 Biography

 Baragwanath grew up in Palmerston North.
 When she was 14 years old, she was diagnosed with Stargardt disease, an incurable disease of the eyes which caused her to lose her sight.
 Baragwanath studied at Massey University and completed a bachelor's degree in English literature, a bachelor of communication studies and a graduate diploma in economic development.

 In 2011, Baragwanath founded Be.
 Accessible, and Be.
 Leadership as a subproject.
 Be.
 Leadership focused on providing leadership development programmes for disabled New Zealanders.
 In 2019 she renamed the organisation Be.
 Lab and established the Centre of Possibility at Auckland University of Technology (AUT).
 At the Centre of Possibility Baragwanath works with AUT researchers and academics in the field of possibility design and innovation.